Piero24/PlugNPlayMac/README.md

 <h2 id="roadmap"><br/><br/>🛫  Roadmap</h2>

 - [x] Switch from AlDente to bclm
+- [x] Bug Fixing
+- [x] Reduce the procedure for the installation
+- [ ] Add AutoUpdate
 - [ ] Add bclm support for Apple Silicon (whenever I have access to a Mac with an Apple Silicon processor)
-- [ ] Bug Fixing
 - [ ] Switch to Swift
-- [ ] Reduce anutomate the procedure for the installation
-- [ ] Add AutoUpdate

 <p>
     See the